TEST YOUR LEVEL IN ENGLISH

 Professor Yunus and Grameen Bank won the Nobel Peace Prize in 2006.

-1. Professor Yunus invented the microcredit.
 2. You can get a loan if you don’t belong to a group.

 3. Loan circle can get you very interesting loans.